Murtaza Bhutto: Personal life

 Bhutto fell in love with an Afghan girl named Fauzia Fasihuddin in Afghanistan.
 He married Fauzia in 1980, and his brother Shahnawaz married her sister Rehana Fasihuddin.
-They had a daughter Fatima Bhutto.
-However, the marriage ended in divorce, and Bhutto along with his daughter moved to Syria, where he married the Lebanese dancer Ghinwa Bhutto in 1989.
+They had a daughter, Fatima Bhutto.
+The marriage ended in divorce, and Bhutto along with his daughter moved to Syria, where he married the Lebanese ballet instructor Ghinwa Bhutto in 1989.
 Bhutto, with his wife Ghinwa and daughter Fatima, later moved to Karachi in 1990, where the couple's son Zulfikar Ali Bhutto Jr was born.

 Police trial

-During the 13 years that the trial dragged on, a number of judges were appointed to hear the murder case.
+During the 13 years that the trial for his murder dragged on, a number of judges were appointed to hear the murder case.
 The change of judges is one of the many reasons behind the delay in disposal of the present case.
 Other reasons include a lack of interest of the prosecution witnesses and long adjournments sought by the counsel for President Asif Ali.
 The acquitted included Mazhar Memon, Asghar Ali, Asif Ali Jatoi, Mehmood Bhallai, Ghulam Mustafa Chandio and Akhter Ali Mirani.
 The police personnel acquitted include Shoaib Suddle, Wajid Durrani, Masood Sharif, Rai Tahir and others who were prosecution witnesses in this case.